06-Nikhil/Rock-paper-scissors-game/README.md

 # Rock-paper-scissors-game

 Hi!
-I am Nikhil Kumar and this is my first project.I have created a Rock Paper Scissors game using HTML , CSS and Javascript.
+I am Nikhil Kumar and this is my first codingproject.
+I have created a Rock Paper Scissors game using HTML , CSS and Javascript.